bastienmichaux/generator-jhipster-db-helper/travis/travis-readme.md

 They are organized in a specific manner to ensure extensibility, maintainability and log readability.

+### Automatic generation

+You don't need to know the rules to add a new use case, just do this :
+1. Create a jhipster application **with our module**
+1. Create the entities you want in your use case
+1. Run `$ import-mock-entities ~/my-jhipster-application`

+That's it, you can stop reading this chapter :-D.

 ### The directory structure

 All the entities used by the travis build are stored in the directory `travis/samples/entities`.